 Valuing your own goals and desires

-Final thoughts: Even if they feel difficult or unfair, boundaries are meant to protect both you and your child’s integrity.
-Without them, you risk deeply enabling your loved one’s addiction, losing your own sense of self, and experiencing an even a greater sense of discord and disharmony within the home.
+Final thoughts: Even if they feel difficult or unfair, setting boundaries for addicts is meant to protect both you and your child’s integrity.
+Without them, you risk deeply enabling your loved one’s addiction, losing your own sense of self, and experiencing an even greater sense of discord and disharmony within the home.